poytaytoy/MNIST-Image-Training-Code/README.md

-# NeuralNetworkCodeNotes
-My code on making my first neural network from scratch from the nnfs book.
+My code on making my first neural network from scratch from the nnfs book using the MNIST image dataset.

 https://nnfs.io/